lightspeed/flame/README.md

 ## Licenses

-Source code is licensed under [MIT](https://opensource.org/licenses/MIT).
+The source code is licensed with a [custom license](https://github.com/lightspeed/flame/blob/master/LICENSE).